Tonsillitis

 "Many myths have arisen around eating ice cream when you have a sore throat.
 There's a widespread belief that ice cream is a home remedy for strep throat.
 Where does this conclusion come from?
 Well, ice cream acts like a cold compress, reducing the burning and scratching sensations and reducing the swelling in your throat.
 Unfortunately, this is a temporary solution.
 It won't eliminate the symptoms, only provide short-term relief.

-At the onset of the illness, when the patient has a fever, cold foods should be avoided.
+At the beginning of the illness, when the patient has a fever, cold foods should be avoided.
 Ice cream, like drinking an iced drink, can exacerbate the symptoms.
-For the duration of the symptoms, it's worth adopting a liquid or finely ground diet.
-You can support yourself with gargling, inhalation, and air humidification, but remember the most important rule: don't self-treat a sore throat!
+For the duration of the symptoms, it's worth adopting a liquid or finely chopped diet.
+Gargling, inhalation, and air humidification can be helpful, but remember the most important rule: don't self-treat strep throat—if you have a severe sore throat, fever, or tonsil plaque, consult your family doctor in Lublin.

 The information contained in this article is for general informational and educational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 It is recommended that you consult a physician or other qualified healthcare professional for advice regarding specific symptoms, ailments, or health conditions.